tolik518/factorion-bot/factorion-bot-discord/README.md

 - `[no steps]` or `[no_steps]` - Hide intermediate steps
 - `[no termial]` or `[no_termial]` - Disable termial calculations
 - `[note]` - Show the footer note

+### Channel Configuration

+Server administrators with 'Manage Channels' permission can configure default settings per channel:

+- `!factorion config` - Show current channel configuration
+- `!factorion config shorten on/off` - Enable/disable default shortening for the channel
+- `!factorion config no_note on/off` - Enable/disable default no_note for the channel

+These settings apply to all calculations in the channel unless overridden by inline commands in individual messages.
+Configuration is saved to `channel_config.json` and persists across bot restarts.

 ## Examples